Last updated on October 5th, 2022

 It IS still LEGAL to bring your electronic cigarettes on-board!
 You just can't use it.

 TAKING E-LIQUIDS AND FILLED TANKS ON AN AIRPLANE

 Some people have been stopped by security trying to bring their e-cigarette liquid on-board.
 This also includes CBD e-juices.
-They must have either forgotten the 3oz bottle rule or their zip-lock bag was jumbo rather than quart sized.
+They must have either forgotten, or never checked out the 3-1-1 liquids rule.
 In any case, you can now pack your liquids in stowed baggage as they don't have to be carried on.
 Just follow these rules:

 - If you are transporting e-liquids in their original bottle, make sure they are only half filled.
 This allows for expansion of the liquid during take-off.

 - If you are transporting e-liquids within your tank or vape pod, separate the tank/pod from the battery, wrap it in a paper towel to protect it from leaking or breaking.
 If the tank or pod does leak, the e-liquid will be absorbed.

 REGARDING ECIG BATTERIES ON AN AIRPLANE

-- Recent TSA guidelines say, DO NOT to put your ecig batteries in your “checked-in” suitcase.
+- Recent TSA guidelines say, DO NOT put your ecig batteries in your “checked-in” suitcase.
 Carry them in your carry-on luggage!
 The TSA claims that cheaply made e-cigarette batteries pose a fire risk if overheated….and baggage holds can get hot.